Giocol/PersonalWebsite/src/content/blog/gp3.md

-Grim is a first person survival horror game, heavily inspired by **Amnesia The Bunker**, developed during the thrid group project in my Game Programming education at FutureGames Malmö.
+Grim is a first person survival horror game, heavily inspired by **Amnesia The Bunker**, developed during the third group project in my Game Programming education at FutureGames Malmö.
 It was developed over 7 weeks with a team of 4 programmers and 6 artists.
 I acted as scrum master for the duration of the project, helping my teammates communicate, ensuring that tasks were finished on time and solving blockers for them.
-I wrote about half of the game's system, including but not limited to the ones hilighted below, and I made most of the sound effects :).
+I wrote about half of the game's system, including but not limited to the ones highlighted below, and I made most of the sound effects :).

 All the code for Grim has been written in **C++**, exposing functionality to the editor through custom **DataAssets**.